Narayan Sanyal: Detective

 ChandraaChoor Chatterjee [চন্দ্রচূড় চ্যাটার্জী] of Chandannagar was murdered by his brother in law Bikash Mukherjee.
 Bikash makes an excellent plan to put the blame on a retired Mathematics teacher Shibajee Protap Chakraborty.
-Chakraborty has a bit psychological problems and has records of attempt of murder unconsciously.
+Chakraborty struggles with psychological problems and has records of attempted murder unconsciously.
 Bikash takes full advantage of this, by sending some letters to Basu.
-These letters apparently seem to be a childish or lunatic job, as it contain quotations & pictures from Sukumar Ray's writings for children and some hotchpotch of Sanskrit & English, but the thing turns serious when murders are made in Asansol and Burdwan (these two names are mentioned in the letters).
+These letters, presented to be childish or lunatic, contain quotations and pictures from Sukumar Ray's writings for children and san amalgamation of Sanskrit and English, but the mood shifts when murders are made in Asansol and Burdwan (these two names are mentioned in the letters).